 Find out how your previous college coursework and credits may transfer to

-Find out more about ourLiberal Studies B.A. degree completion program, specially designed for adults and transfer students, or enroll as a non-degree student.
+Find out more about ourLiberal Studies degree completion program, specially designed for adults and transfer students, or enroll as a non-degree student.

 For more information, please visit the School of Liberal Studies & Continuing Education.

 These files are in the Adobe PDF file format.

 You must have the Adobe Acrobat reader to view and print them.
 To download a free copy of the translation software, go to Adobe Acrobat Reader.

 Majors in the Liberal Studies Degree Completion Program:

 B.A.
 Liberal Studies